HELP END BARBARIC LIVE PIGEON SHOOTS:

 Pigeon shoots are similar to dog fights and cockfights in that participants gamble on the outcome of these events where winners kill the most birds.

-True Sportsmen Oppose Pigeon Shoots: Most hunters recognize there is a big difference between stalking a wild animal in the woods and shooting a disoriented, captive bird just released from a box in a competition.
-Pennsylvania is the only state that openly allows pigeon shoots.
+TRUE SPORTSMEN OPPOSE LIVE PIGEON SHOOTS: Most hunters recognize there is a big difference between stalking a wild animal in the woods and shooting a disoriented, captive bird just released from a box in a competition.
 The Pennsylvania Game Commission has opined that a narrowly tailored ban, as provided for in this legislation, on live pigeon shoots will not affect any legal hunting activities in Pennsylvania.
 Pigeon shoots are not genuine “sportsmen” events and there is nothing sporting about close range shooting of mechanically launched dazed, weakened and disoriented birds.

 WHAT IS THE STATUS OF LEGISLATION?
-Senate Bill 510 has been introduced by Senator Browne and cosponsored by senators Pileggi, Costa, Williams, Greenleaf, Leach, Erickson, Dinniman, Alloway, Ferlo, Solobay, Fontana, Blake, Boscola, Washington, Kitchen, Tartaglione, Smith, Wiley, Teplitz, Farnese, Hughes and Stack.
+SB 510 has been introduced by Senator Browne and cosponsored by senators Pileggi, Costa, Williams, Greenleaf, Leach, Erickson, Dinniman, Alloway, Ferlo, Solobay, Fontana, Blake, Boscola, Washington, Kitchen, Tartaglione, Smith, Wiley, Teplitz, Farnese, Hughes and Stack.

+For 25 years, this bill has not received a vote as a free-standing bill.
 It is long past time for the Pennsylvania legislature to end this backwards and cruel practice that has more in common with cockfighting and dogfighting than with hunting.
+This bill deserves a vote.

 Times-Tribune Opinion: End cruelty